 Drafting this position depends first and foremost on what type of league you’re in, as a PPR can sometimes make certain receivers more valuable than others, while standard scoring still mandates that the RB is your most important position, followed by QB and WR.
 And really, it should be that way no matter what, because even if your league features PPR scoring, you should simply look to receiving backs as a priority and then WRs.

 But as a reminder, I am not an expert.
-I believe that “fantasy football expert” is up there with dog whisperer and Lifetime Original Movie actor in terms of jobs that aren’t real, but I am a guy that likes to talk about fantasy football.
+I’m just a dude who loves playing fantasy football and trying to defeat and demoralize my closest friends.
 So if receivers are making you lose sleep, then maybe this will help.
 At the very least, I hope you think I’m wrong and tell me so.

 The Only Things Certain In Life Are Death, Taxes And…